 - This is the high-level server-side connection start-up metric that encompasses the time XenDesktop takes to perform the entire start-up operation.
 When an application starts in a shared session, this metric is normally much smaller than when starting a new session, which involves potentially high cost tasks such as profile loading and login script execution.

-Citrix Receiver Startup Stages
+Citrix WorkSpace Startup Stages

-Figure 1.c - Citrix Receiver Startup Stages
+Figure 1.c - Citrix Workspace Startup Stages

 - Application Enumeration Client: